evonnec/data-code-challenge2/README.md

 To simplify the analysis, for each pair of formularies compared, if one formulary contains a drug that the other does not, you must assign a tier value of `7` to the "uncovered" drug.

-## Problem
+### Requirements

 **Notes:**
-The challenge calls for solving the problem by transforming the data in two distinct ways: using pandas (Part 1) and using SQL (Part 3).
+The challenge calls for solving the problem by transforming the data in two distinct ways: using pandas (Part 1) and using SQL (Part 2).
 You may start with whichever approach is easiest for you.
 After you've implemented the solution with one approach, you should then attempt to reimplement the solution using the other approach as well.
 In either case, you should execute the query within the python interpreter using sqlalchemy.

+For Part 1:
+The code must be written in Python 3.9, and the solution:
+- must be implemented using a `pandas` DataFrame to perform the calculations.
+- the DataFrame should contain a single calculated average tier difference value for each `formulary_id` compared against the target formulary.
+- should be implemented using functions with well-defined interfaces.

+## Problem

 ### Part 1

 In order to perform this analysis, the data must first be loaded from the database into a DataFrame, allowing the column-wise tier differences between drugs for every pair of formularies to be easily calculated.